xiaoxianyu-office/mm/Premium-Features.md

 -   Access to the premium support channel and ticket system
 -   Access to the latest version faster
 -   Access to development builds
--   Mob health and damage can be scaled using math formulas (Scaling Equations)
+-   Access to premium-only mechanics, such as raytracing mechanics
+-   Ability to use custom damage types and damage modifiers
--   Math and Placeholders are usable in most skills, drop amounts, and options
+-   Ability to use Math and Placeholders in:
+    - Mob attributes (health, damage, etc)
+    - Most skills
--   Math and Placeholders are usable in item attributes
+    - Item attributes
+    - Drop table amounts
 -   Ability to use hit-conditions in any projectile skills
--   Ability to use custom damage types and damage modifiers
--   Ability to use several custom AI goals/targeters that can use conditions
+-   Ability to use conditional AI goals/targeters
+-   Much more!

+Any new things unlocked with MythicMobs Premium can also be used in compatible Mythic, such as Crucible, Enchants, MMOItems, MMOCore, and more!

  More premium-only features will continue to be added as time goes on.
 You can upgrade your account to Premium [by clicking